filecoin-project/specs/expected-consensus.md

 	iii. # draw a deterministic, pseudorandom output from this VRFOutput <-- ECVRF_proof_to_hash(newEP.VRFProof)
 3. Determine if the miner drew a winning lottery ticket
+    # Conceptually we are mapping the pseudorandom, deterministic VRFOutput onto [0,1] by dividing by 2^HashLen (64 Bytes using Sha256) and comparing that to the miner's power (portion of network storage).
+    # In practice, we actually multiply the power fraction by 2^HashLen for comparison with the ticket value in order to avoid dealing with floats.
-	i.  # Map the VRFOutput onto [0,1], with HashLen of 32 Bytes using sha264 scratchValue <-- VRFOutput / {1}^HashLen
+	i.  # Map the miner's power onto [0, 2^HashLen] (64 Bytes using sha256)
+        normalized_power <-- p_f * 2^HashLen
-    ii. # Compare the miner's scratchValue to the miner's power fraction
+    ii. # Compare the miner's power fraction to the value of the ticket drawn: more power means win more often.
         # winning ticket
-        if scratchValue <= p_f
+        if readLittleEndian(VRFOutput) <= normalized_power
             return newEP
         # otherwise parentTicket is not a winning lottery ticket
         else